 The Psychology major is a comprehensive field of study that provides a strong foundation in the scientific principles of social and behavioral science.
 Students learn about research design, data analysis, and theory in order to understand how research, theory, and practice are related.
 This knowledge can be applied to various settings such as clinical, educational, and organizational psychology.
-Through coursework, practical experiences, and internships, students gain an understanding of the development of psychological principles and their application to real-world situations.
+Through coursework and research students gain an understanding of the development of psychological principles and their application to real-world situations.

 As a discipline, Psychology is a social and behavioral science, which means you will take courses in research design, data analysis, and theory.
 This scientific background will help you understand how research, theory, and practice are related, and how you can apply this information to your work with the community, families, and individuals.
 You will also take courses in: